-Although opinion polls have given varied results, they mostly show that, when people are asked, they support the idea of an English Parliament.
-The rise of the SNP in Scotland has led to an increase in English feeling that needs to be channelled into a democratic form.
+Opinion polls have given varied results.
+They mostly show when people are asked they support the idea of an English Parliament.
+The rise of the SNP in Scotland has led to an increase in English feeling.

 If an English Parliament is elected in the same way as those in Scotland and Wales, with regional lists as well as first past the post individual constituencies, then there would be greater representation of the Conservatives in the North East of England and the Labour Party in the South and smaller parties such as the Greens and UKIP would have representation that more accurately reflects the level of support for them.
 Decisions would have to be taken with greater cooperation between parties.

 A new English Parliament could be located away from London and thus reduce the prominence that the metropolis has in politics and the media.
-Although regional government in England may have a similar effect, there has been little support for it as the referendum on a regional assembly for the North-East in 2004 showed and the regions would always be artificial creations.
+Although regional government in England may have a similar effect, there has been little support for it as the referendum on a regional assembly for the North-East in 2004 showed.
+Any ‘regions’ would always be artificial creations.

-An extra tier of politicians would need to be created and there would be the extra expense of running an English Parliament, possibly in a new building.
-There would also have to be a major reorganisation of Government Departments.
+- An extra tier of politicians would need to be created and there would be the extra expense of running an English Parliament, possibly in a new building.

 - Government departments would need to be reorganised.